Operator SVD with Neural Networks via Nested Low-Rank Approximation: SVD via Nested Low-Rank Approximation

 \subsubsection{Joint Nesting}

-In practice, parametrizing each singular function with a separate model may consume too much memory if the number of modes $L$ to be retrieved is large or as the form of parametric eigenfunctions becomes more complex.
-In the case of a shared parameterization, the sequential nesting~\eqref{eq:seq_nesting} may exhibit behavior that differs from its inductive nature with the shared parameterization.\footnote{ We can still implement sequential nesting even when the functions $\{(f_\ell,g_\ell)\}_{\ell=1}^L$ are parameterized by a shared model.
-We defer the discussion to Sec.~\ref{app:sec:seq_shared}.} For example, for a shared model, imperfect functions $(f_\ell,g_\ell)$ for some $\ell\in[L]$ may affect the already perfectly matched singular functions, say, $(f_1,g_1)$, unlike the disjoint parameterization case.
+As alluded to earlier, in the case of a shared parameterization, the sequential nesting~\eqref{eq:seq_nesting} may exhibit behavior that differs from its inductive nature with the shared parameterization.\footnote{ We can still apply sequential nesting even when the functions are parameterized by a shared model; see \S\ref{app:sec:seq_shared} for a discussion.} For example, for a shared model, imperfect functions $(f_\ell,g_\ell)$ for some $\ell\in[L]$ may affect the already perfectly matched singular functions, say, $(f_1,g_1)$, unlike the disjoint parameterization case.